-Benjamin M. Hickey is Curator of Exhibitions at the Paul and Lulu Hilliard University Art Museum, University of Louisiana at Lafayette.
+Benjamin M. Hickey is Curator of Exhibitions at the Hilliard Art Museum - University of Louisiana at Lafayette.
 Most central

 to his curatorial practice are projects that blend social history, sense of place, and interdisciplinary collaborations.
 Artists with whom he has

 worked include Lionel Cruet, Shayne Dark, Jenny Ellerbe, Hasan Elahi, Robert Hodge, Beili Liu, Kelli Scott Kelley, Vitus Shell, Marni Shindelman

 & Nate Larson, James Surls, and Alberto Rey.

 Hickey was most recently the Curator of Collections and Exhibitions at the Masur Museum of Art in Monroe, LA.
 Other institutions at which he held positions